vivo75/traefik_spot-ca_example/README.md

 There are a total of three services all provided by the same container which answer with a json payload which contains the domain requested and the IP of the requester.

 External connections use domain test.net while internal ones local.net.
+On default configuration the ingress act as a transparent TCP proxy so the api server must have certificates for both internal and external domains.

-This is a reverse proxy configuration so https is terminated at the ingress.
+It's possible to use a reverse proxy configuration (via docker-compose-proxy.yml) https is terminated at the ingress and external certificates will be located there.
+The api server still need internal certificates for secure access via ingress or from the internal network.

 ## Structure of the project